Archive for the ‘CA Sierras - H’ Category

 5july5waterfall

 We both rode the ferry back across the lake saying “Back to the trail!”
-A whole gang of us PCT NOBOs were all headed for Silver Pass.
-But a ranger stopped us and we all had to produce our permits.
+The ferry was at MAX capacity–the captain actually had to shuffle us all and our packs around to “balance the load.”
+This time there was a whole gang of us PCT NOBOs, all headed for Silver Pass.
+But at the ferry landing, there was a very serious ranger, who stopped us as we got off the boat, and we all had to produce our permits.
 Grr!
-Going up the pass involved two “very bad” fords, including the famous “waterfall” but they turned out to be not bad.

 5july6snowy